 Internal bleeding or organ damage presents an immediate risk and may result in death if not treated in time.

 Thus, if you see any deep bruising, experience frequent fainting, or have moderate abdominal pain, visit an emergency room immediately.

 Injured in a Car Accident?
-We Can Help
+Our Car Accident Lawyers Can Help

 Although you may have no symptoms after a car accident, it’s better to be safe than sorry.